-Global Inflation (%) NiGEM based on REMIND, Phase IV in dotted
+Global Inflation (%)

 Phase V vs Phase IV: Delayed Transition scenario

 Delayed Transition assumes global annual emissions do not decrease until 2030.
 Strong policies and investments are subsequently needed to limit warming to below 2 °C. The level of commitments of countries depend on currently implemented policies, leading to heterogeneity at the global level.